Connect with others who understand.

 Powered By

-Targeted drugs are relatively new treatments for breast cancer.
-Targeted therapy for breast cancer uses drugs directed at specific protein targets that cancer cells need to grow and live longer.
-Targeted drugs treat cancer by killing or slowing the growth of breast cancer cells.
+Targeted drugs are a relatively new kind of treatment for breast cancer.
+Targeted therapy for breast cancer uses drugs directed at specific protein targets.
+Cancer cells need those proteins in order to grow and live longer.
+This way, targeted drugs treat cancer by killing or slowing the growth of breast cancer cells.

 Many different types of targeted therapy can be used to treat breast cancer.
 If you have breast cancer, targeted therapy may be included in your treatment plan at any phase of treatment, before or after surgery.